inaimathi/cl-notebook/README.md

 	- Each book has a package (and system) named after it?
 (Renaming just got really hard)

 ######## Front-end
-- Ignore re-definition warnings for all but `:verbose` cells
 - Really REALLY missing s-expression-based navigation.
 Look into it.
 	- [`subpar`](https://github.com/achengs/subpar) exists, apparently
 	- You... may need to roll your own s-exp navigation/deletion stuff here.
 Useful information: